xonsh/awesome-xontribs/docs/README.md

 - [back2dir](https://github.com/anki-code/xontrib-back2dir) - Return to the most recently used directory when starting the xonsh shell.
 For example, if you were in the '/work' directory when you last exited xonsh, then your next xonsh session will start in the '/work' directory, instead of your home directory.
 - [broot](https://github.com/jnoortheen/xontrib-broot) - supports broot with br alias.
 - [cd](https://github.com/eugenesvk/xontrib-cd) - 'cd' to any path without escaping in xonsh shell ('cd '→'cd! ').
+- [dir-picker](https://github.com/Beh01der/xontrib-dir-picker) - Binds a shortcut to `zoxide query -i` command for quick and easy navigation.
 - [free_cwd](https://github.com/xonsh/xontrib-free-cwd) - This will release the lock on the current directory whenever the prompt is shown.
 - [fstrider](https://github.com/anki-code/fstrider) - File system navigator for reducing keystrokes and doing thing intuitive.
 Alternative to cd-ls.
 - [hist_navigator](https://github.com/jnoortheen/xontrib-hist-navigator) - fish like `nextd` and `prevd` with default keybindings.